-MARY: Okay.
-Well I was wondering...the story about the talents where you have these three guys, and the master gives them talents.
-And one of them is really faithful, at least one of them is the most faithful, or something and he goes out and gets lots more talents and comes back and the master loves him to death.
-So I was wondering if it’s going to be like when we have a greater capacity to be faithful in heaven, is it going to be the same way like with the talents?
+QUESTIONER: Okay.
+Well I was wondering, the story about the talents where you have these three guys and the master gives them talents and stuff.
+And one of them is really – at least one of them is the most faithful, or something and he goes out and gets lots more talents and comes back and the master loves him to death.
+So I was wondering if it’s going to be that when we have a greater capacity to be faithful in heaven, it’s going to be the same way like with the talents?

-MARY: So if we are faithful in heaven He’s going to like...
+QUESTIONER: So if we are faithful in heaven He’s going to like –

 JOHN: If we’re faithful here, He’ll give us greater capacity to serve Him there.

-MARY: But is it the same way...wait, is it like when...if we’re faithful in heaven, are we going to be able to like – is it –
+QUESTIONER: But is it the same way – wait.
+Is it like when – if we’re faithful in heaven, are we going to be able to like – is it –

-JOHN: Well, you will be faithful in heaven, you have no choice.
+JOHN: Well, you will be faithful in heaven.
+You’ll have no choice.